tiagolr/mididash/README.md

 #### Unsigned software

-To avoid additional costs and setup, the software is currently unsigned.
-As a result, installation may require extra steps:
+ Signing licenses have associated costs and required setup, for now this software is unsigned which means that additional steps are required for installation:

 - **Windows**: Skip the installation protection screen when prompted.
 - **macOS**: Navigate to System Preferences → Privacy & Security → Unblock the app after attempting to open it.